 - The whole Renaissance tradition is antipathic to me.
 The hard-and-fast rules of perspective which it succeeded in imposing on art were a ghastly mistake which it has taken four centuries to redress; Cezanne and after him Picasso and myself can take a lot of credit for this… …Scientific perspective forces the objects in a picture to disappear away from the beholder instead of bringing them within his reach as painting should.

-* Georges Braque, source of quotes on Cubist painting art & life: ‘The Observer, John Richardson, 1 December 1957; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
+* quote on different kinds of perspectives in art and painting: ‘The Observer, John Richardson, 1 December 1957; as quoted in “Braque”, Edwin Mullins, Thames and Hudson, London 1968, p.
 128 ( French artist who started with Picasso Cubism; famous for his landscape paintings (Estaque), collage art, still lifes (violin); biography facts and more information below)

 - It is the act of painting, not the finished painting.